victorshlima/VotationAPI/README.md

 https://votation-api.herokuapp.com/v1

-#Endpoints
+# Endpoints

 https://votation-api.herokuapp.com/v1

-#Create a New Agenda
+# Create a New Agenda
 POST  - /agendas
 Json Exemple:

-#{"subject": "Agenda Subject exemple"}
+# {"subject": "Agenda Subject exemple"}

 Each AGENDA have a unique ID, you need that number for execute the operations.

-#Create a Session to vote
+# Create a Session to vote
 POST  - /sessions
 Json Exemple:

-#{"agendaId": 1,"sessionStatus": "NEW"}
+# {"agendaId": 1,"sessionStatus": "NEW"}

 agendaId - numeric - mandatory
 sessionStatus - alphanumeric - "NEW" - mandatory, case sentitive

-#Open Session for votes
+# Open Session for votes
 PATCH  - /sessions
 Json Exemple:

-#{"agendaId": 1,"sessionStatus": "NEW","durationMinutes": 1}
+# {"agendaId": 1,"sessionStatus": "NEW","durationMinutes": 1}

 agendaId - long -  inform the ID of Agenda sessionStatus": "NEW" - mandatory durationMinutes - Set the time in minutes, minimum 1 minute

-#After open the session you can send Votes
+# After open the session you can send Votes
 POST  - /votations
 Json Exemple:

-#{    "agendaId": 1,    "associateId": 96222885020,    "voteOption": "YES"}
+# {    "agendaId": 1,    "associateId": 96222885020,    "voteOption": "YES"}

 agendaId -  informe the especifi AGENDA ID to Vote associateId - CPF user identification voteOption - Options "YES" - "NO" - mandatory, case sentitive

-#You can see the result after the votations ends
+# You can see the result after the votations ends
 GET /results/{agendaId}

-#GET All Agendas
+# GET All Agendas
 GET /agendas
-#GET a especific Agenda
+# GET a especific Agenda
 GET /agendas/{agendaId}

-#GET All Results
+# GET All Results
 GET /results
-#GET a especific Result
+# GET a especific Result
 GET /results/{agendaId}

-#GET All Sessions
+# GET All Sessions
 GET /sessions
-#GET a especific sessions
+# GET a especific sessions
 GET /sessions/{agendaId}

-#GET All Votes
+# GET All Votes
 GET /votes
-#GET a especific Votes
+# ET a especific Votes
 GET /votes/{id}

 ## Running Tests